-Postgraduate Diploma in Education & Postgraduate Certificate in Education
+Postgraduate Certificate in Education

-Educators from all sectors can study education at an advanced level through the Postgraduate Certificate and Postgraduate Diploma in Education.
-Both programmes consist of papers from the Master of Education, and can prepare you for further study at master's level.
+Educators from all sectors can study education at an advanced level through the Postgraduate Certificate in Education.
+The programme consists of papers from the Master of Education, and can prepare you for further study at master's level.
 You develop advanced knowledge and critical analysis skills in the field of education.
 You're encouraged to develop a cross-disciplinary approach to your studies and apply your knowledge to a wide range of issues and contexts within education.